 Effective July 1, 2009, new by-laws were adopted for The Foundation.
 These by-laws provide for a two-tier management structure designed to enhance monitoring of policies and procedures and ensure effective accomplishment of its mission to serve the parishes and schools of the Diocese.

 Two levels of oversight are established by the bylaws:

 - Board of Trustees

 The Members of the Corporation establish the philosophy, objectives, and purpose.
 The Board of Trustees exercises general management, monitors the ordinary business affairs of The Foundation, and implements policies and procedures.
 They also monitor The Foundation’s external investment portfolio manager to ensure compliance with its investment policy.

 Investments Policy and Endowments

 The endowments within the Managed Balanced Portfolio of The Catholic Foundation have adopted a Total Return Policy (TRP).
-The TRP suggests an amount to be distributed, which is designed to allow for a reasonable stream of distributions, while preserving the value of the endowment against inflation and a volatile market.
+The TRP suggests an amount to be distributed, which is designed to allow for a reasonable stream of distributions while preserving the value of the endowment against inflation and a volatile market.
 The calculation applies an applicable distribution percentage (based on investment allocation of the endowment) to the average value of the endowment over a period of 12 calendar quarters (three years).
-The distribution percentage was five percent for the fiscal years ending June 30, 2009 and 2008.
-All other endowments may elect to have interest and dividend income distributed to their beneficiaries if the corpus of the endowment is greater than $10,000.

 The target asset allocation is 70 percent equities and 30 percent fixed income securities.
 Investments are to be reasonably diversified by industry and companies within an industry where exposure to any single issuer will not exceed five percent of the portfolio market value.
 Exceptions are made for U.S. Treasuries and Agencies.